mcdayoub/go-bored-apes-graphql/README.md

 * From the `/graphql` directory run `psql -d transfers -a -f schema.sql`
 * Run `./api -key={YOUR_INFURA_PROJECT_ID}` from the root of this directory
 * Go to `http://localhost:8080` to play in the GraphQL playground
-* Wait for some BAYC transactions to happen
+* Wait for some BAYC transactions to happen.
+Hopefully they weren't phished.

 If you'd like to run the app yourself with Go, make sure to have go 1.17 installed.
 You can find downloads here: https://go.dev/dl/